eaescob/rustircd/PROJECT_STATUS.md

 ## 📚 **Documentation**

-- [x] README.md - Comprehensive project documentation with all features consolidated
+- [x] README.md - Single comprehensive documentation file covering all features, modules, services, performance, and configuration
-- [x] PROJECT_STATUS.md - Current status (this file)
+- [x] PROJECT_STATUS.md - Project tracking and status (this file)
 - [x] Examples and usage demonstrations including all module examples and configurations

+**Note**: All documentation has been consolidated into a single README.md file for easier maintenance and navigation.
+The README now includes:
+- Complete project overview and capabilities
+- Detailed modules system documentation (20+ modules)
+- Comprehensive services framework documentation
+- IRCv3 support with 12+ capabilities
+- Performance optimizations and benchmarks
+- Security features and configuration
+- Development guide and examples

 ## 🚀 **Getting Started on New Machine**